 When you visit Perugia, it isn’t just about travelling to another destination in Italy, because it remains tainted by a dark moment that created a mass media frenzy.

-“Down there… is the house where it happened” explained our tour guide Daniella, as we stood overlooking the beautiful valleys of Perugia from one of its cobbled hilltops.
+“Down there… is the house where it happened” explained our tour guide, Daniella, as we stood overlooking the beautiful valleys of Perugia from one of its cobbled hilltops.

 I had asked if such a terrible crime had affected the numbers of people visiting and the local way of life.
 “We are very, very tired” was her answer.
 “Many journalists, many people took over this city.
 We just couldn’t handle it.
 It ruined Perugia.”
 And I can see why.

-The history of this 16th-century fortress (of which very little remains) is a bit intense but in 1540 the Pope at the time called for a fortress and self-enclosed town to be built on the hill as a show of dominance and became untouchable until the unification of Italy in 1860 when the locals pulled it down.
+The history of this 16th-century fortress, and what remains of it, is a bit intense but in 1540 the Pope at the time called for a fortress and self-enclosed town to be built on the hill as a show of dominance and became untouchable until the unification of Italy in 1860 when the locals pulled it down.

 Close by is the impressive third century BC Porta Marzia gate which was incorporated into the city walls and leads to more medieval streets to explore.

 Make time to factor in a ride on the rollercoaster-like train ride, just as we did.
 We ended our day in Perugia on a high by riding the Minimetro.
 It was built four years ago, but the locals apparently are not big fans mainly as it’s expensive to them at 1 Euro 70 cents a ticket.

 With seven stations, the Minimetro of Perugia is a great way to navigate the city if you are tired of the hike.
 If you take a ride from the top all the way to bottom, you will see what I mean about the rollercoaster style.
 The tiny carriage began with a steep climb, accompanied by a huge gasp of the big drop about to unfold before us, only to be met by flat track.
 But when it sped up a little as it went downhill, childish giggles filled the air.